reframejs/reframe/docs/usage-manual.md

    <br/>
    The page is rendered to HTML at build-time.
    <br/>
-   (In other words, the page is rendered to HTML only once, when Reframe is building the frontend.)
+   (In other words, the page is rendered to HTML only once, when Reframe is building your app's pages.)
    <br/>
    Add `htmlStatic: true` to the page config.
  - *HTML-dynamic*